karmel/vespucci/README.md

 ## About

 What does Vespucci do?
 Briefly, it **analyzes GRO-sequencing data and allows the integration of many different genomic data types**, including ChIP-seq data, annotated databases, repeats, and so on.
-For the complete story, read the paper at @todo.
+For the complete story, read the paper: <a href="http://nar.oxfordjournals.org/content/early/2013/12/04/nar.gkt1237.abstract" target="_blank">Vespucci: a system for building annotated databases of nascent transcripts</a>.

-The code is commented-- never as well as it should be, but better than not at all-- and the formal description of Vespucci has been published at @todo.
+The code is commented-- never as well as it should be, but better than not at all-- and the formal description of Vespucci has been <a href="http://nar.oxfordjournals.org/content/early/2013/12/04/nar.gkt1237.abstract" target="_blank">published</a>.
 Vespucci is still **a work in progress**, with code publicly available on [GitHub](https://github.com/karmel/vespucci/).
 I happily take pull requests.

 ## Citation

 If you use Vespucci, please cite:

-@todo
+Allison KA, Kaikkonen MU, Gaasterland T, Glass CK.
+Vespucci: a system for building annotated databases of nascent transcripts. _Nucleic Acids Research_ (2013). <a href="http://nar.oxfordjournals.org/content/early/2013/12/04/nar.gkt1237.abstract" target="_blank">doi: 10.1093/nar/gkt1237</a>

 ## Installation